zeromicro/go-zero/readme.md

 ## Backgrounds of go-zero

 At the beginning of 2018, we decided to re-design our system, from monolithic architecture with Java+MongoDB to microservice architecture.
 After research and comparison, we chose to:
+In early 2018, we embarked on a transformative journey to redesign our system, transitioning from a monolithic architecture built with Java and MongoDB to a microservices architecture.
+After careful research and comparison, we made a deliberate choice to:

-* Golang based
+* Go Beyond with Golang
   * Great performance
   * Simple syntax
   * Proven engineering efficiency
   * Extreme deployment experience
   * Less server resource consumption

-* Self-designed microservice architecture
-  * I have rich experience in designing microservice architectures
+* Self-Design Our Microservice Architecture
+  * Microservice architecture facilitates the creation of scalable, flexible, and maintainable software systems with independent, reusable components.
-  * Easy to locate the problems
+  * Easy to locate the problems within microservices.
-  * Easy to extend the features
+  * Easy to extend the features by adding or modifying specific microservices without impacting the entire system.

 ## Design considerations on go-zero